Roland29/aws-certification/saa-c03/ELB/README.md

 - [Launch template](../EC2/README.md#launch-template)
 - Dynamic scaling policies
   - Target tracking scaling
-    - based on a Amazon CloudWatch metric
+    - based on an Amazon CloudWatch metric
     - and a target value
   - Step scaling
     - base on a set of scaling adjustments that vary based on the size of the alarm breach